-My research interests include Public access and use of Environmental Information, following work started in my PhD thesis (completed 2002); Human-Computer Interaction (HCI) and Usability Engineering aspects of GIS; and Societal aspects of GIS use – in particular, participatory mapping and Citizen Science.
+My research interests include Public access and use of Environmental Information; Human-Computer Interaction (HCI) and Usability Engineering aspects of GIS; and Societal aspects of GIS use – in particular, participatory mapping and Citizen Science.

-Since 2001, I have secured over £4.28 million in research funding, from research councils, the public and private sectors and charities.
+Since 2001, I have secured over £7.8 million in research funding, from research councils, the public, private and third sectors.
 I received funding for a range of projects, including the following:

 - EU FP7 project ‘everyAware’.
 Collaborative project with the Fondazione ISI – Institute for Scientific Interchange, Italy; Sapienza Università di Roma, Italy; Gottfried Wilhelm Leibniz Universität Hannover, Germany; and the Flemish Institute of Technological Research, Belgium to explore participatory sensing of urban environment and behaviour change.